The Stooges (album): Reissues

 On August 16, 2005, Elektra and Rhino Records jointly re-issued the album as a specially-priced double CD, with a remastered version of the album on disc one and alternate takes on disc two.
 On May 7, 2010, Rhino again released the album in their "Handmade" series as a collector's package including two CDs, a 7" record and a 7"x7"-sized booklet.
 The first disc features the main songs, the single version of "I Wanna Be Your Dog", and all original John Cale mixes of the eight songs.
 The second disc, and both sides of the 7" single, contain the previously unissued "Asthma Attack", a staple of the group's early live shows.

 On November 8, 2019, Rhino released the 50th Anniversary Super Deluxe Edition of the album on digital services and streaming platforms.
-This “2019 Remaster” version mirrors the contents of the 2010 double-disc set and includes John Cale's rejected mix of the original album, released at the correct speed for the first time.
+This "2019 Remaster" version mirrors the contents of the 2010 double-disc set and includes John Cale's rejected mix of the original album, released at the correct speed for the first time.
 In 2020, Vinyl Me, Please reissued the album on vinyl using the rejected John Cale mixes.
 This was the first time the tracks have ever appeared on a vinyl pressing.

 Track listing

+Original release

+(Track titles stylized in all lowercase on original release).